Sigurd Ring: Other sources

 According to Hversu Noregr byggdist, Sigurd Ring is the son of Randver, the uterine brother of Harald Wartooth.
 Randver is the son of Raðbarðr while Harald is the son of Hrærekr slöngvanbaugi.

 In the part of the Heimskringla called the Saga of Harald Fairhair, Harald Fairhair learns that the Swedish king Erik Eymundsson had enlarged Sweden westwards, until it reached the same extent as it had during king Sigurd Ring and his son Ragnar Lodbrok.
 This included Romerike, Westfold all the way to Grenmar, and Vingulmark.

 In Ragnar Lodbrok's saga, it is mentioned that Sigurd Ring and Harald Wartooth fought in the Battle of the Brávellir and that Harald fell.
 After the battle Sigurd Ring was the king of Denmark, and he was the father of Ragnar Lodbrok.

 Ragnarssona þáttr only states that Ring was the king of Sweden and Denmark, and the father of Ragnar Lodbrok.

 In Bósa saga ok Herrauds, it is only said that Sigurd Ring, the father of Ragnar Lodbrok fought with Harald Wartooth at the Battle of the Brávellir where Harald died.
 It adds that there was a saga on Sigurd Ring (which today no longer exists).

 According to the Chronicon Lethrense, Harald Wartooth had made all the countries down to the Mediterranean pay tribute.
 However, when he went to Sweden to demand tribute, the Swedish king Ring met him at the Battle of the Brávellir, and Harald lost and died.
-Ring made a shieldmaiden the ruler of Denmark (cf. Sögubrot af nokkrum fornkonungum, above).
+Ring made the shieldmaiden Hethae the ruler of Denmark.
+The shieldmaiden also appears in Sögubrot af nokkrum fornkonungum (see above), where her name is rendered Heiðr, but isn't made ruler of Denmark in that version.

 Gríms saga loðinkinna and the younger version of Orvar-Odd's saga only mention Sigurd Ring in a few lines relating to the Battle of the Brávellir with Harald Wartooth.

 In Norna-Gests þáttr, it is said that Sigurd Ring was very old when he sent his son-in-law, the son of Gandalf, to request the Gjukungs, Gunnar and Högne to pay tribute.
 This was promptly refused.
 The sons of Gandalf then asked Sigurd Ring to help them fight against the Gjukungs and their renowned ally Sigurd Fafnisbani.
 Sigurd Ring could not help them in person, as he was busy fighting against ravaging Curonians and Kœnir.
 Battle was joined in Holstein but turned into a defeat for the Norse army, since Sigurd Fanisbane made the Norse champion Starkad flee in panic.